-We consider a trajectory planning problem similar to the rover trajectory planning problem considered in~\citep{wang2018batched}.
+\paragraph{Trajectory Planning} We consider a trajectory planning problem similar to the rover trajectory planning problem considered in~\citep{wang2018batched}.
 As in the original problem, the goal is to find a trajectory that maximizes the reward when integrated over the domain.
-The trajectory is determined by fitting a B-spline to $30$ design points in the $2$D plane, which yields a $60$D optimization problem.
+The trajectory is determined by fitting a B-spline to $30$ design points in the 2-objective plane, which yields a $60$-dimensional optimization problem.
 In this experiment, we constrain the trajectory to begin at the pre-specified starting location, but we do not require it to end at the desired target location.
-In addition to maximizing the reward of the trajectory, we also minimize the distance from the end of the trajectory to the intended target location.
-Intuitively, these two objectives are expected to be competing because reaching the exact end location may require passing through areas of large cost, which may result in a lower reward.
-The results from {$2$,$000$} evaluations using batch size $q=50$ and $200$ initial points are presented in Figure~\ref{fig:real_world_experiments}, which shows that \ALG performs the best and that other BO methods struggle to compete with NSGA-II.
+In addition to maximize the reward of the trajectory, we also minimize the distance from the end of the trajectory to the intended target location.
+Intuitively, these two objectives are expected to be competing because reaching the exact end location may require passing through areas with lower associated reward.
+The results from {$2$,$000$} evaluations using batch size $q=50$ and $200$ initial points are presented in Figure~\ref{fig:real_world_experiments}, which shows that \ALG performs the best and even state-of-the-art methods such as $q$NEHVI do not out perform NSGA-II.